A Study on Large Language Models' Limitations in Multiple-Choice Question Answering: Dataset

 \section{Dataset}

-We use a dataset of 6 topics with varying levels of truth from \citeauthor{khatun-brown-2023-reliability} \shortcite{khatun-brown-2023-reliability}.
-We remove some of the confusing and more obvious historical statements and label the ground truths for each statement.
-Labels are answers to the question: ``Is this statement true?" and each category has a typical ground truth.
-For instance, all conspiracies are false (label: NO), and all facts are true (label: YES).
-Some statement's ground truth cannot be determined and are marked ``Unknown".
+We use the TruthEval dataset \cite{khatun2024truthevaldatasetevaluatellm} to evaluate LLMs across different levels of truth: Fact, Conspiracy, Controversy, Misconception, Stereotype, and Fiction.
+For instance, Facts are absolute truth, Misconceptions are absolute falsehoods, Controversies are relatively ambiguous, and Fiction statements are true in Fiction but false in reality.
+The idea is to ensure LLMs can choose the correct answer in MCQs with any level of uncertainty in responses and a variety of topics.
+The dataset consists of 885 statements with ground truth labels for most statements, with each category having a typical ground truth.
+For instance, all conspiracies are false, and all facts are true.
+Some statements' ground truth is marked "Unknown".
 Some statements in the fiction category are technically false, but they are true in a fictional world.
-For instance, ``Santa Claus lives in the North Pole" is marked ``Yes in fiction" since it is true, but not in real life.
+For instance, "Santa Claus lives in the North Pole" is marked "Yes in fiction" since it is true, but not in real life.
 This difference is important for question phrasing (see prompts in Section \ref{sec:prompts}).
-A breakdown of the categories and their ground truth is provided in Table \ref{tab:dataset} and Figure \ref{fig:dataset}.
-More details about the dataset and collection strategies can be found in the original paper \cite{khatun-brown-2023-reliability}.
+A breakdown of the categories and their ground truth is provided in Table \ref{tab:dataset}.
+More details about the dataset and collection strategies can be found in the original paper \cite{khatun2024truthevaldatasetevaluatellm}.